 | 4-Bedroom | $3,504 |

-| Source: Doorstead market data, aggregated from public records and online rental listings across all property types, Charleston metro, May 2026. |
+| Source: Doorstead market data, aggregated from public records and online rental listings across all property types, Charleston Metro, May 2026. |

-Rent by Property Type in the Charleston Metro
+Rent by Property Type in Charleston Metro

-| Property Type in Charleston metro | Median Rent | Avg.
+| Property Type in Charleston Metro | Median Rent | Avg.
 Days on Market | MoM Change |

 |---|---|---|---|